masshirodev/gpc-ide/src/routes/tools/docs/content/ide/02-game-creation.md

 - Modules marked with conflicts will warn you if incompatible modules are selected together
 - Some modules require the **Weapondata** module (for per-weapon settings)
-- You can add or remove modules later from the config editor
+- You can add or remove modules later

 ### 3. Configure